 Midwest Industries G3 SSM:

 This is a very popular rail that utilizes a clamping assembly to secure the rail to the barrel nut along with an anti rotation plate.
 This rail does not require timing of the barrel nut and can be torqued to the value you desire.
 Not much more to say on this one as I don’t have hands on with it.
-It is very popular and has a large following.
+It is very popular and has a large following online.

 Midwest Industries G3 SSM: 10.8 oz @ $189